 You may want to evaluate the value of your property to make sure the purchase price is reasonable.
 There are different ways to do a property assessment and it can cost from a few hundred to more than a thousand Euros.

 As mentioned before, you can use Yourxpert to get a free online initial assessment from a tax adviser.
+Or get tax advice from Property Tax International if you are a non-resident.
 It is important to understand all the tax aspects when buying a house in Germany.

 Factors that may affect your application for a mortgage